Amazing things you (probably) didn't know about UK currency

 Moolah, cash, bunce, wonga and all the rest.
-Sadly, despite Des’ree’s protestations, money really does make the world go round; we all need it, and we’d all like rather more of it.
+Sadly, money really does make the world go round; we all need it, and we’d all like rather more of it - especially now with the cost of living crisis in full swing.

-Dig a little into the history of our coins and currency and you’ll discover some incredible nuggets of fact – here are 20 of the best and no, you can’t have a pound for every time you’ve heard one of these before etc…...
+Dig a little into the history of our coins and currency and you’ll discover some incredible nuggets of fact – here are some of the best money facts and no, you can’t have a pound for every time you’ve heard one of these before etc...

 1. The direction the monarch faces on coins changes with each appointment